TGDivy/TGDivy/README.md

 ## 💬🌞

-> Management is doing things right; leadership is doing the right things. ~ Peter Drucker
+> The chief cause of failure and unhappiness is trading what you want most for what you want right now. ~ Zig Ziglar

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )